John Jay Admission RequirementsNew York, New York

 |Admission Standards||Very Easy|

-Can I get into John Jay?
-The school has a 39% acceptance rate.
-Last year, 5,923 out of 15,287 applicants were admitted making John Jay a highly competitive school to get into with a lesser chance of acceptance for qualifying applicants.
-Academically, it has very easy requirements for admission test scores, generally admitting students who score in the top 49 percent.
+How hard is it to get into John Jay and can I get accepted?
+The school has a 41% acceptance rate ranking it #24 in New York for lowest rate of acceptance.
+Last year, 6,696 out of 16,502 applicants were admitted making John Jay a more competitive school to get into with a good chance of acceptance for qualifying applicants.
+Academically, it has very easy requirements for admission test scores, generally admitting students who score in the top 64 percent.
 CUNY John Jay College of Criminal Justice typically accepts and attracts "B-" average high school students.
-Only 31% of those admitted chose to enroll in the school.
+Only 28% of those admitted chose to enroll in the school.

 |SAT Test||25th Percentile Score|